September 2, 2024 | By: Dustin McClendon |Budgeting and Saving, Investing, Landownership, Rural Living

 How much does land cost in Texas?

 At least compared to some other states, land in Texas comes with a moderate price tag.
-Average prices can average more than $8,000/acre in states like California, Iowa, and Illinois.
-Record prices topped at $27,400 per acre in Richardson County Nebraska in October 2023.
+Average prices can trend pretty high in high-value ag states like California, Iowa, and Illinois.
+According to the 2024 Iowa State University Land Value Survey, Iowa farmland is valued at $11,467/acre.
+In September 2023, a tract of land in Saline County, Missouri sold for a whopping $34,800/acre.

 The amount you’ll pay for an acre of land in Texas could also partially depend on what kind of acre it is.
-According to the USDA, average value of Texas cropland in 2023 was higher than average value of Texas pastureland (by about $400/acre), for example.
+According to the USDA, the average value of Texas cropland in 2024 was higher than the average value of Texas pastureland (by about $400/acre).

 Where is the cheapest land in Texas?